Home › Intelligence › Personnel Accountability › Glenn, Phillip

 Sources

-- GPS personnel and death records — 91 deaths attributed to Coastal State Prison during Glenn’s leadership tenures.
+- GPS death records — structured data attributing 93 deaths to Coastal State Prison during Glenn’s leadership tenures, with individual entries for Aiden Snapp, Anteveis Brown, Salomon Ramirez, Raymond Littles, and others

 Positions Held